jpbottaro/papernotes/notes/batch_normalization.md

 normalizing activations independently and calculating mean/variance per mini-batch instead of the whole dataset.

-They adapt the layer to CNNs and ensure deterministic predictions inference time, achieving stat-of-the-art performance on ImageNet in an order of magnitude less training steps than a non-BN model, and surpass it handily with an ensemble.
+The layer is adapted to CNNs and ensures deterministic predictions at inference time, achieving state-of-the-art performance on ImageNet in an order of magnitude less training steps than a non-BN model, and surpass it handily with an ensemble.

 #### Key Points